 The Group is committed to conducting its business with integrity.
 High standards of professional and ethical conduct are expected throughout its operations acting in compliance with the laws and regulations in jurisdictions in which the Group operates.

 Employees and persons acting on behalf of the Group are expected to implement the Group’s policies and procedures such that the legitimate interests of the Group are advanced, having regard to the Group’s values and standards.
 All employees are expected to engage in ethical conduct.

-As part of the work of the Risk Management Committee, Group policies are regularly reviewed to ensure these remain appropriate and effective.
+As part of the work of the Audit and Risk Committee, Group policies are regularly reviewed to ensure these remain appropriate and effective.
 These policies include anti-bribery, supplier code of conduct and the prevention of the facilitation of tax evasion.

-The Group is committed to respecting human rights across all of its operations and aims to work at the highest international standards as well as complying with local legislation.
-The Group fully supports the Modern Slavery Act 2015 and seeks to ensure that the Group's activities and activities within its supply chain do not infringe or encourage abuses of any human rights.
+The Group is committed to respecting human rights across all its operations and aims to work at the highest international standards in addition to local requirements.
+The Group fully supports the Modern Slavery Act 2015 and seeks to ensure that the Group's activities and and those in its supply chains do not infringe on, or encourage, any human rights abuses.

-During the year each of the Divisions has carried out training for all relevant staff, and a programme of supplier audits, including site visits, has been completed.
+During the year, training for all relevant staff (such as those involved in supply chain management, recuitment and procurement) and a programme of supplier audits, including site visits, were completed.

 Sourcing teams across the Group are responsible for the ethical sourcing of all products used in the production of finished goods and the verification of controls in place across the supply chain.
 Where possible, we seek to re-engineer products, reworking them to reduce the materials used, or to take advantage of improved production methods, using more environmentally sound materials.